 One look at the current business news and you find that tech-based startups are constantly cropping up every day.
-The incoming news of successful app entrepreneurs makes building successful mobile apps seem like a cakewalk but here’s what they don’t tell you.
+The incoming news of successful app entrepreneurs making successful mobile apps seem like a cakewalk but here’s what they don’t tell you.

 How do you make a successful app?